lupelius/React-Node-File-Uploads/README.md

 4- DDOS attacks can happen, setting up cloudflare would prevent that as well as other types of attacks. (although express-rate-limit is installed to limit IPs to certain requests, attacks can happen with multi-vector and morphing abilities)
 5- Services are not running part of a Virtual Private Cloud/Network, which means they're open to public www, with no security groups, firewalls or protection.
-6- files uploaded are not being encrypted while stored
+6- files uploaded are not being encrypted while stored 7- Type checks may fail on race condition depending on filesize - this is because I invested time to build file uploads with formidable IncomingForm, and the event handling is quite terrible whereas when fileBegin event is thrown and I do validation with joi, I cannot virtually stop transmission at the time and file may endup uploaded.
+I needed more time to switch to multer to handle it better but ran out of time, hence this needs to be improved, I wrote a quick "mark files for deletion if it fails validation" however it is a big security hole that I wouldn't repeat again.

 ## Improvements
 // What could be added to the app / API?